 Since this device comes with a touch-enabled and HiDPI screen, I decided to go with Gnome because it supports these two things pretty well.

-# pacman -S gnome gnome-extra
+sudo pacman -S gnome gnome-extra

 This would automatically install Gnome with Wayland.
 Wayland doesn’t require any further configuration or drivers.